sweattep/modern_quotes/README.md

 >Nothing is more readily believed than what&mdash;regardless of the truth&mdash;meets our wishes and illusions half-way

+>I'd rather be someone's shot of whiskey, than everyone's cup of tea

+>Do not do take home tests for interviews. tell them to kiss your grits. you will not hear back from them. they will steal your tech solutions, your pr processes, your creative, your intellectual property.

 >all we've been shouting about all this time is better laws and more respect and all this shouting all this is doing now is getting laws changed so that we can't shout about it no more...and we get less respect anyway

 >The essence of linked data is using common terms that have common meanings.
 No need to create a unique term for a concept that already exists